 • Some national parks have a “reservable period” for campsites that’s shorter than the park’s actual operating season.
 Dates outside of that period are available on a first-come, first-served basis.

-• After two years of reconstruction, Whistlers Campground in Jasper National Park is set to reopen this summer.
+• After two years of reconstruction, Whistlers Campground in Jasper National Park reopened in 2021.

 • Alberta also has hundreds of privately operated campgrounds.
 Check them out at albertacampgroundguide.ca.